s2dd/Stratum2-Design-Document/README.md

 > ***

-> Mining-Devices has a local Proxy that can connect to a remote Proxy before the aggregated hashrate collects in "Pool Accounting".
+> Mining-Devices has a local Proxy that can connect to a remote Proxy before the aggregated hashrate collects in "S2Pool Accounting".

 > ***